JivoChat/PureParser/README.md

 parser.assign(variable: "date", value: "11/11/19")
 parser.execute(formula, collapseSpaces: true, resetOnFinish: true)
 ```
+> You have one coupon expiring on 11/11/19

 You can find more examples at `./swift_wrapper/PureParserExamples.swift`
 and run them by `make swift_run`